How to implement a talent marketplace: 5 best practices

 #3.
 Prepare your team for change

 Talent marketplaces are a disruptive technology, so it’s important to prepare your workforce for change.
 Your talent marketplace should have dedicated Change and Enablement support to help you create a plan for onboarding and adoption.
 Prior to rolling out your platform, your people should have an understanding of what’s coming and the role the platform will play in their growth and development.
-Your provider should support you with tools and templates and expertise to ensure you have a clear launch plan and ongoing communications to get your marketplace off the ground.
+Your provider should support you with tools, templates, and expertise to ensure you have a clear launch plan and ongoing communications to get your marketplace off the ground.
 Many of our customers created fun promotional videos and knowledge repositories so that employees could start getting familiar with their forthcoming platform before it launched.

 #4.
 Engage your broader team

 A talent marketplace is a critical asset not only for HR teams and executive stakeholders, it’s a tool for every business leader in your organization.
 Your C-Suite, GMs, and other leaders can be your biggest advocates and the biggest beneficiaries of talent marketplace adoption.
-Take the time to educate other executives and business leaders on how the tool can support them, their teams and their needs.
+Take the time to educate other executives and business leaders on how the tool can support them, their teams, and their needs.
 Establish champions and advocates amongst company leadership to help encourage employee adoption and drive benefits across the entire organization.

 #5.
 Keep an eye on the future